TheKnightCoder/Ansible-Networking/README.md

 Note: This must also be define in your Vagrant file so that the VM can access your machine

 In this setup we use a Vagrant Synced folder to map your Ansible folder to /vagrant.
 We will then map this /vagrant folder to the Docker Container using volumes resulting in a link between your machine and the Docker container.
+(This folder in the docker container will be named /ansible)

 See [this video](https://www.youtube.com/watch?v=pGYAg7TMmp0&index=1&list=PLoYCgNOIyGAAzevEST2qm2Xbe3aeLFvLc) from LearnCode.academy for a overview of docker.
-For an in-depth guide on Docker see the many tutorials on YouTube.
+For an in-depth guide on Docker search the many available tutorials on YouTube.

 Running Ansible & ARA Docker Container
 ------------------------------------------